project-codeflare/appwrapper/site/_pages/arch-fault-tolerance.md

 ### Overall Design

-The `podSets` contained in the AppWrapper specification enable the AppWrapper controller to inject labels into every `Pod` that is created by the workload during its execution.
-Throughout the execution of the workload, the AppWrapper controller monitors the number and health of all labeled `Pods` and uses this information to determine if a workload is unhealthy.
-A workload can be deemed *unhealthy* either because it contains a non-zero number of `Failed` pods or because after the `WarmupGracePeriod` has passed and it has fewer `Running` and `Completed` pods than expected.
+The `podSets` contained in the AppWrapper specification enable the AppWrapper controller to inject labels into every Pod that is created by the workload during its execution.
+Throughout the execution of the workload, the AppWrapper controller monitors the number and health of all labeled Pods and uses this information to determine if a workload is unhealthy.
+A workload can be deemed *unhealthy* if any of the following conditions are true:
+   + There are a non-zero number of `Failed` Pods.
+   + It takes longer than `AdmissionGracePeriod` for the expected number of Pods to at least reach the `Pending` state.
+   + It takes longer than the `WarmupGracePeriod` for the expected number of Pods to at least reach the `Running` state.

 If a workload is determined to be unhealthy, the AppWrapper controller first waits for a `FailureGracePeriod` to allow the primary resource